 Step 5: When you get the result, ignore the savings.
 Note down the annual price of what you would pay.
 Remember, this is an estimate of what you'd pay over the year.

-You can often switch from Economy 10 to Economy 7 for free, if you stay with the same supplier, but you're likely to need an Economy 7 meter installed.
+You can often switch from Economy 10 to Economy 7 for free, if you stay with the same supplier, but you're likely to need a new meter installed.
 Double-check with your supplier – in some cases you might get charged up to £50.